Gunmen Disguised As Doctors Mount Hours-Long Assault On Kabul Hospital

 "Late into the afternoon, government forces were still locked in sporadic exchanges of fire inside the hospital," the Post reports.
 "Television footage showed one Afghan military helicopter landing on the roof of the main compound and dropping reinforcements."

-By the time security forces regained control, a second explosion had already ripped through the hospital compound.
+By the time security forces regained control, The Guardian reports that witnesses had already heard a second explosion rip through the hospital compound.

 The Afghan Taliban denied any involvement in the attack.